Skip to content

 interval_seconds int | None

-(Optional) Expected interval in seconds between consecutive timestamps.
-If not provided, no time interval validation is performed.
+Expected interval in seconds between consecutive timestamps.
+When None, no interval check is performed.

 required